 - Nurse station countertops or medication carts should be free of sharp, square corners.
-This is also true of homes–eliminate furniture that has sharp, square corners.
+This is also true of homes.
+Eliminate furniture that has sharp, square corners.

-- Use prudent housekeeping procedures such as cleaning only one side of a passageway at a time, and provide good lighting for all garages, halls, basements and stairwells, to help reduce accidents.
+- Use prudent housekeeping procedures such as cleaning only one side of a passageway at a time, and provide good lighting for all garages, halls, basements and stairwells to help reduce accidents.

-- Provide adequate lighting especially during night hours.
+- Provide adequate lighting, especially during night hours.
 You can use flashlights or low-level lighting when entering patient rooms or other areas where turning on the light may disturb whoever else is in the room.

-- Instruct workers and other visitors to your property to use the handrail on stairs, to avoid undue speed, and to maintain an unobstructed view of the stairs ahead of them even if that means requesting help to manage a bulky load.
+- Instruct workers and other visitors on your property to use the handrail on stairs, to avoid undue speed, and to maintain an unobstructed view of the stairs ahead of them even if that means requesting help to manage a bulky load.
 Clearly posted signs may help reduce your liability as a property owner.